ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 9.1.7 Introspection Configurations

-The `enableIntrospection` field is used to enable or disable the GraphQL `Introspection` query support.
-If the introspection query support is disabled, the GraphQL service won't allow to execute `__schema` and `__type` introspection queries.
-However, the `__typename` introspection is working even if the introspection query support is disabled.
+The `enableIntrospection` field is used to enable or disable the GraphQL introspection query support.
+If the introspection query support is disabled, the GraphQL service won't allow the execution of the `__schema` and the `__type` introspection queries.
+However, the `__typename` introspection will work even if the introspection query support is disabled.
 ###### Example: Disable Introspection Query Support

 ```ballerina